 We all dread media interviews.

 That said, new age communication is actually the driving force we need to connect with our audiences.
-Every media interaction, when harnessed properly, is an opportunity to maximize reach and mass deliver key messages.
+In fact, every media interaction, when harnessed properly, is an opportunity to maximize reach and mass deliver key messages.

 For the most part, the senior management of a company enjoys the position that they are in today because of their business acumen and exceptional leadership.
-But facing the media requires a whole different skill set.
-To put it straight, executives who lack proper media training or guidance are not able to fully exploit possible golden media opportunities.
+However, facing the media requires a whole different skill set.
+To put it straight, executives who lack proper understanding of how to interact with the media are not able to fully utilize possible golden media opportunities.

-At Matrix Public Relations we work very closely with our clients to ensure that the executives that have been mandated to speak on behalf of the organization are well and adequately trained to handle media interviews.
+Also, at Matrix Public Relations, we work very closely with our clients to ensure that the executives that have been mandated to speak on behalf of the organization are well and adequately prepared to handle media interviews.

-Media Training of Senior Management is crucial since we are always looking for media interview opportunities across all editorial desks, including, business, environment, fashion, social, technology among others.
+It is crucial that Senior Management and company spokespersons are well prepared in advance since we are always looking for media interview opportunities across all editorial desks.

-We believe that media training goes beyond advising the client on what to wear during an interview and how to sit.
-We also delve deeper and paint a realistic picture in order to better prepare the client.
+Furthermore, we believe that being prepared to face the media goes beyond advising the client on what to wear during an interview and how to sit.
+We delve deeper and paint a realistic picture of what to expect during the interview in order to better prepare the client.

 Since we want all our media interviews to be successful and memorable, here are some of the useful do’s and don’t we always share with clients before any media interview:

 - Do not panic